Key insights

 - Confirm ACE portal access and enrollment in electronic (ACH) refunds

-- Identify entries on which IEEPA tariffs were paid and confirm liquidation status
+- Identify entries on which IEEPA tariffs were paid

 - Coordinate with customs brokers to compile entry-level data